How to Use Protocol Buffers in Kotlin

 Using in Android

-For Android, use the Lite version for smaller APK size:
+For Android, use the Lite version for smaller APK size.
+Learn more in the Android DataStore guide:

 // In build.gradle.kts (app module)